-Melbourne Genomics has commenced its final program of work.
+Melbourne Genomics is in its final program of work.

 Our projects